-- courses have the correct attached credit hours - · courses have the correct attached fees - online or live courses are classified correctly - contact Monica Wilson immediately if a course delivery forum has changed - contact Monica Wilson immediately if a student withdraws from a class or classes - notify Monica Wilson immediately if a student adds or drops a class during the first semester - students MUST enroll in classes relevant to their program of study - students requesting enrollment in two programs simultaneously must receive PRIOR permission before registering - complete a substitution form immediately for students enrolled in special topic courses (199/299/399) - veteran students who modify his/her major must complete a veteran form for transference into a different training/program through the VA office or to Monica Wilson - notify Monica Wilson if a student is missing in action in either an online or live course
+- Courses have the correct attached credit hours. - Courses have the correct attached fees. - Online or live courses are classified correctly. - Contact Monica Wilson immediately if a course delivery forum has changed. - Contact Monica Wilson immediately if a student withdraws from a class or classes. - Notify Monica Wilson immediately if a student adds or drops a class during the first semester. - Students MUST enroll in classes relevant to their program of study. - Students requesting enrollment in two programs simultaneously must receive PRIOR permission before registering. - Complete a substitution form immediately for students enrolled in special topic courses (199/299/399). - Veteran students who modify his/her major must complete a veteran form for transference into a different training/program through the VA office or to Monica Wilson. - Notify Monica Wilson if a student EDs not attend an online or live course.